 50 Years of Hyperrealistic Sculpture

-The Institute for Cultural Exchange and Media Sphere Communications Ltd. proudly present the exhibition Reshaped Reality.
-50 Years of Hyperrealistic Sculpture at the National Chiang Kai-shek Memorial Hall in Taipei.
+The Institute for Cultural Exchange proudly present the exhibition Hyperrealism Sculpture.
+Ceci n’est pas un corps at the Tour & Taxis in Brussels, Belgium.
 A comprehensive selection of sculptures by international representatives of the Hyperrealistic movement gives a profound insight into the development of this movement since the 1970’s.
-The exhibition will be on display from 29 June to 22 September 2019.
+The exhibition will be on display from June 25, 2021 to January 2, 2022.
 Previous presentations of the exhibition, for example in Spain, the Netherlands and Denmark, broke all visitor records.

 Masterpieces of Expressionism